 - Communication has been a priority for the team, who delivered presentations at three grower events, attended a variety field days, published articles in the industry newsletter and even made a segment for the children’s science TV program Scope.

-Read more on the program in two articles from the September 2018 edition of the levy-funded Simply Red newsletter – New varieties for all Australian strawberry growers (from page 1) and Breeding varieties for all Australian strawberry growers into the future (from page 5).
+Read more on the program in two articles produced by Berries Australia, New varieties for all Australian strawberry growers and Breeding varieties for all Australian strawberry growers into the future.